About the Oak Barn

 Katharine & John

 Katharine and John have lived at Hittisleigh Barton since 2000.
 They started the wedding business in 2012 to fund nature conservation work and the restoration of the six listed buildings on the farm.
-They have been married 36 years and have three adult children, one granddaughter and three grandsons.
+They have been married 36 years and have three adult children, one granddaughter and four grandsons.
 They both love weddings and the pleasure that the gardens and buildings bring to people.
 Both will be active “behind the scenes” and will be seen doing everything from cutting the grass to cleaning the loos.